CourseReps/ECEN452-SP18/Students/DivyaNAcharya/Lab11_Completed/README.md

 <br> We are trying to determine the location of of M.U.T. in terms of time<br>

 5.How do the three materials measured compare to expectations?
 <br> Plexiglass has er in the range 2.2 - 3.4, Air has er=1 and which are values close to observed value.
-Coudn't find value of er for cardboard.<br>
+Coudn't find value of er for cardboard.

-6. How could we improve the calibration process to get more accurate results?
+6.How could we improve the calibration process to get more accurate results?
 <br> Steady stands to hold the M.U.T between the horn antennas at the same position instead of holding them by hand would give accurate results.<br>

 ##Conclusion